-- Start with clean, sound substrate; if applying over a painted surface make sure that the paint is load bearing.
+- Start with clean, sound substrate.
 Figure out the desired layout for all decorative ceiling beams.
 Measure and mark the inside dimension of each beam on the ceiling at each end and one mark in the center of the room.
 Chalk lines for each inside dimension of the decorative beam or pencil a line using a long straight edge.

 (Measuring the inside of the beam to determine the distance between outside edges of the 2x2 strips)

 (Using the inside beam measurements, 2 parallel guide lines are marked on the ceiling for the strips to installed on.)